woodnsec/IoT-Forensics/finalreport.md

 IoT forensics is a combination of other forensic methods, such as Cloud, Mobile and Network forensics.
 Focus more on implementing technical solutions rather than implementing frameworks.
 Holly cow are they so generic.
 IoT devices and manufacturers should standardize equipment and data storage methods.

-(bulleted lists can also be helpful to structure your results discussion)
-* outcome 1
-* outcome 2